Lymia/mkwebfont/README.md

 # mkwebfont

-mkwebfont is a simple tool for turning .ttf/.otf files into webfonts for self-hosting, without the complication or lack of flexibility that prepackaged webfonts or hsoted webfonts have.
+mkwebfont is a simple tool for turning .ttf/.otf files into webfonts for self-hosting, without the complication or lack of flexibility that prepackaged webfonts or hosted webfonts have.
 It's designed to be an easy one-command solution that doesn't require complicated scripts or specific understanding of .woff2 or fonts to make work.

 Like Google Fonts, it splits the fonts into subsets that allows only part of the font to be loaded as needed,